RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Introduction

 However, given the inherent complexity and specialized nature of the field, recent works emphasize the importance of domain-specific fine-tuning to boost tasks such as molecular captioning, property prediction, or binding affinity prediction~\cite{fang2023mol,chaves2024tx,yu2024llasmol,edwards2024molcap}.
 Consequently, rather than employing readily available general-purpose LLMs, most efforts in drug discovery have focused on fine-tuning LLMs using biochemical annotations or instruction-tuning datasets.

 While promising, solely relying on these approaches poses significant challenges that can limit applications.
-On one hand, the rapid emergence of new LLM architectures and techniques \cite{minaee2024large,zhao2023survey} complicates maintaining domain-specific models obtained through expensive fine-tuning.
-More importantly, drug discovery applications often require promptly incorporating new insights as they become available, for example, as a result of new experiments or through the scientific literature---a process exacerbated by the automation of experimental workflows~\cite{tom2024self}.
-In addition to being impractical, regular rounds of fine-tuning to keep LLMs up-to-date with the latest scientific advances also introduce challenges such as catastrophic forgetting~\cite{luo2023empirical}.
+On one hand, the rapid emergence of new LLM architectures and techniques \cite{minaee2024large} complicates maintaining domain-specific models through expensive fine-tuning.
+More importantly, drug discovery applications often require promptly incorporating new insights as they become available, for example, through new experiments or the scientific literature.
+In addition to being impractical, regular rounds of fine-tuning also introduce challenges such as catastrophic forgetting~\cite{luo2023empirical}, while not necessarily providing grounded answers~\cite{gekhman-etal-2024-fine}.
+Above all, real-world drug discovery questions are inherently complex, open-ended, and context-dependent, spanning heterogeneous data types~\citep{ramos2025review}.
+As a consequence, static LLMs---either general-purpose or fine‑tuned---may struggle to generalize to novel tasks or adapt to new evidence.

-From this perspective, retrieval-augmented generation (RAG) methods offer a promising solution that enables dynamic adaptation of the model's knowledge without the need for expensive fine-tuning \cite{gao2023retrieval,fan2024survey}.
+From this perspective, retrieval-augmented generation (RAG) methods offer a promising direction that enables dynamic adaptation of the model's knowledge without the need for continuous, expensive fine-tuning \cite{gao2023retrieval,fan2024survey}.
 However, applying this paradigm in the drug discovery domain presents important obstacles.
-First, retrieving relevant knowledge is difficult due to the limited domain expertise of general-purpose LLMs, combined with the vastness of the chemical space \cite{bohacek1996art} that renders exact retrieval suboptimal.
-Second, biochemical data is extremely heterogeneous, spanning diverse modalities such as molecules, proteins, diseases, and complex relationships between them~\cite{wang2023scientific}.
-Such data can also exist across multiple sources, introducing challenges in factual integration~\cite{harris2023large}.
-Finally, the available information is not necessarily relevant to the query, as it may be too general, ambiguous, or partial \cite{vamathevan2019applications}.
+First, retrieving relevant knowledge is difficult due to the limited domain expertise of general-purpose LLMs, combined with the vastness of the biochemical space \cite{bohacek1996art} that renders exact retrieval ineffective.
+Second, biochemical data is extremely heterogeneous, spanning diverse modalities such as molecules, proteins, diseases, and complex relationships between them~\cite{wang2023scientific}, which can also exist across multiple sources.
+Finally, many real-world tasks are open-ended and require the LLM to extrapolate beyond the available external knowledge, (which may also be ambiguous or partial \cite{vamathevan2019applications}) while remaining grounded in it.